davidtran001/PIE_MAP/README.md

 - A Namespace for the direction-finding user interface
 - A Searchbar generator
 - Generation of drop down lists for searchbars
-- Data structures and functions/methods enabling program reaction to user input (mouse, keyboard)
+- Data structures and functions/methods enabling program reactions to user input (mouse, keyboard)

 PIE_MAP_UI depends on the ezgl graphics library https://github.com/mariobadr/ezgl as well as files in PIE_MAP_Development